 Your construction crew should inspect the condition of construction tools and equipment every day to make sure it is properly working.
 You’ll also want to look for any exposed wiring in the power cord.

 5. Overloaded Circuits

 What is the power limit of the outlets you are using?
 A surge happens when you plug too many electrical tools into an outlet or power strip and use them at the same time.
 We recommend that you use a 3-way extension with a GFCI if you’re going to plug more than one piece of equipment into the same outlet.

-McClellan Sales is Your Preferred Industrial Equipment Supplier
+MC Tool & Safety is Your Preferred Industrial Equipment Supplier